 - Bones in the ankles

-In order to heal properly after such fractures, you will often need to wear a cast, and in some cases, surgery will be required.
+To heal properly after such fractures, you will often need to wear a cast.
+In some cases, surgery will be required.
 However, it doesn’t end there.
-Medical treatment may also include medications to manage the pain, as well as physical therapy to help you recover your mobility and to help you return to work.
-And, of course, there are some cases in which full recovery is simply impossible, and the accident victim may live out the rest of their life with a substantial impediment.
+Medical treatment may also include medications to manage the pain and physical therapy to help you recover your mobility and to help you return to work.
+And, of course, there are some cases in which complete recovery is simply impossible, and the accident victim may live out the rest of their life with a substantial impediment.

 What Types of Fractures Can Car Accidents Cause?

-Bone breaks and bone fractures are the same things, but there are several types.
+Bone breaks and bone fractures are the same, but several types exist.
 Depending on the nature of the impact, car accidents can cause the following fractures:

-- Hairline – A hairline fracture is a partial break that results in a small crack in the bone.
-When a person has a hairline fracture, they may not realize that it has occurred, and therefore may not seek the medical treatment they need.
-Without attention, what starts out as a small crack may begin to grow larger, leading to a weakened bone and increased pain over time.
+- Hairline – A hairline fracture is a partial break resulting in a small bone crack.
+When a person has a hairline fracture, they may not realize it has occurred and may not seek the medical treatment they need.
+Without attention, a small crack may grow more prominent, leading to a weakened bone and increased pain over time.

 - Transverse – In a transverse fracture, direct pressure or a direct hit snaps the bone into two pieces.
 This generally happens when the force comes in at a right angle, perpendicular to the bone’s long axis.

 - Oblique – As with a transverse fracture, an oblique fracture happens when the bone breaks at an angle diagonal to the long axis.
-These kinds of breaks are not very common, but they can happen if one bone twists over the top of another bone that has become trapped.
+These kinds of breaks are uncommon, but they can happen if one bone twists over the top of another that has become trapped.

-- Avulsion – An avulsion fracture occurs when the bone separates from the ligaments that join it to another bone, or from the tendons that join it to muscles.
-Avulsion fractures can lead to both serious pain and serious complications.
+- Avulsion – An avulsion fracture occurs when the bone separates from the ligaments that join it to another bone or the tendons that join it to muscles.
+Avulsion fractures can lead to both severe pain and serious complications.
 As a result, surgery is often required.

 - Comminuted – A comminuted fracture refers to an instance in which the bone breaks into three or more pieces.
 These kinds of fractures most commonly happen due to acute pressure or via a particularly forceful impact.
 They are exceptionally difficult to repair.